 Do Some Commercial Cleaners Have Flat Rates?

 In some cases, cleaning companies offer flat rates.
 Most commonly, you’ll see a flat rate per square foot and a fixed monthly rate.
-A flat cleaning charge for a small office may run $500-$800/month, whereas larger office commercial cleaning may cost $2,000-$5,000/month.
+Small offices typically pay significantly less per month than larger facilities, with prices scaling according to size and cleaning requirements.

 FAQs About the Cost of Commercial Cleaners